garden-io/garden/docs/reference/module-types/pulumi.md

 #
 # When using stack references to other pulumi modules in your project, we recommend including them in this
 # module's `stackReferences` config field (see the documentation for that field on this page).
+#
+# `cacheStatus: true` is not supported for self-managed state backends.
 cacheStatus: false

 # When setting `cacheStatus` to true for this module, you should include all stack references used by this